deisygysi/EVOP_2019/docs/04_Association.md

 ## Non-parametric ANOVA
 ### Kruskall Wallis
+### Kruskall Wallis
 It is a one-way ANOVA, an extension of the Mann-Whitney test.
 It is used for **independent samples**.

 To use this test in R we can use the function ``kruskal.test()``.

-Example: Test if the levels of the gene expression of the gene SST is different between case and controls.
+Example: Test if the levels of the gene expression of the gene SST is different among different Alcohol abuse levels.